Chart Color Schemes

 Mosman features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

 Mosman's dwelling structure, as per the latest Census, had 35.0% houses and 65.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 17.9% houses and 82.1% other dwellings.
-Home ownership in Mosman stood at 39.4%, with mortgaged dwellings at 26.6% and rented ones at 34.0%.
-The median monthly mortgage repayment was $3,870, above Sydney metro's average of $3,085.
+Home ownership in Mosman was at 39.4%, with mortgaged dwellings at 26.6% and rented ones at 34.0%.
+The median monthly mortgage repayment was $3,870, higher than Sydney metro's average of $3,085.
 Median weekly rent in Mosman was $590, compared to Sydney metro's $582.
-Nationally, Mosman's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.
+Nationally, Mosman's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing